Archegos tried to lull banks before $36 bln firm collapsed - US prosecutors | Law-Order

 The letter said Archegos' strained finances led to a March 24, 2021 meeting where senior executives including Hwang and co-defendant Patrick Halligan, then its chief financial officer, decided to falsely tell banks that the firm's inability to meet margin calls was "a liquidity issue, not a solvency issue."
 Officials allegedly conveyed that assurance to Credit Suisse Group AG, Deutsche Bank AG, Goldman Sachs Group Inc, Morgan Stanley, Nomura Holdings Inc and UBS Group AG that night and the next morning, and also misled counterparties about Archegos' cash.

+Lawrence Lustberg, a lawyer for Hwang, said in an email the new accusations appeared to confirm that Hwang had "nothing to do" with any misrepresentations to banks.
+He also said he was confident the case would end in Hwang's "complete vindication."
+Halligan's lawyer Mary Mulligan declined to comment.
+The banks declined to comment or had no immediate comment.

-Prosecutors said the letter will give Hwang and Halligan, who has also pleaded not guilty to their April 2022 indictment, "awareness of the types - and often the very words - the government will use" to prove their guilt at trial.
+Prosecutors said the letter will give Hwang and Halligan, who has also pleaded not guilty to their April 2022 indictment, "awareness of the types - and often the very words - the government will use as examples" to prove their guilt at trial.
 The next case conference is on Sept.
 8. No trial date has been set.

 The case is U.S. v.
 Hwang et al, U.S. District Court, Southern District of New York, No. 22-cr-00240.